Dr Elisa Cunial

 I am a Chartered Counselling Psychologist/Psychotherapist offering individual and couple therapy, as well as supervision in English, Italian and French.
 Short or long term.
-Face-to-face and online.
+Online only.

 I aim to help you approach your concerns with clarity and care, and within a confidential and safe environment.
 Through a mutually committed and dialogical encounter, I facilitate a process in which you can become, find, open, feel, trust, release, experience, change, relax, see, stop, try, explore, discover, think, dream, be.